rnjhnd/cimb-savings-decorator/README.md

 Benefits: Standard Savings Account, With Insurance
 ```

-Description of the following methods
+Description of the following methods:

 1. **showAccountType()** - Either returns "Savings Account", "GSave" or "UpSave"
 2. **getInterestRate()** - Either returns 1% for Savings Account; 2.5% for GSave; 4.0% UpSave